SensorLogicInc/snodar-releases/user_guides/README.md

 Before **Setup** and **Calibration**, clear the ground of any debris, e.g. sticks, rocks, or uneven ground clumps below the sensor.
 Also, remove and clear large foliage and tall, dense grass below and around the sensor within the cone of influence (based on the mounting height).
 Ideally, a level dirt/rock pad is prepared below the sensor for the most accurate seasonal measurements.

-> Note: if a dark/black surface, e.g. snow pillow canvas, is the target **Calibration** will NOT succeed.
+> __Note__ If a dark/black surface, e.g. snow pillow canvas, is the target **Calibration** will NOT succeed.
 This is NOT a valid target.

-> Note: a large piece of cardboard (i.e. biodegradable) is handy to lay on the ground underneath the sensor for calibration and seasonal measurement.
+> __Note__ A large piece of cardboard (i.e. biodegradable) is handy to lay on the ground underneath the sensor for calibration and seasonal measurement.
 This will flatten any pesky foliage and allow the snow to accumulate on a flat surface.
 Make sure to reference the cone projection FOV, above, regarding your mounting height to ensure the cardboard is large enough.

 ## Download the App